Manuela Campanelli (scientist)

-Manuela Campanelli is a distinguished professor of astrophysics and mathematical sciences of the Rochester Institute of Technology, and the director of their Center for Computational Relativity and Gravitation and Astrophysics and Space Sciences Institute for Research Excellence.
+Manuela Campanelli is a distinguished professor of astrophysics of the Rochester Institute of Technology.
+She also holds the John Vouros endowed professorship at RIT and is the director of its Center for Computational Relativity and Gravitation.

 Her work focuses on the astrophysics of merging black holes and neutron stars, which are powerful sources of gravitational waves, electromagnetic radiation and relativistic jets.
-This research is central to the new field of multi-messenger astronomy.
+This research is central to the fields of relativistic astrophysics and gravitational-wave astronomy.

-She is a Fellow of the American Physical Society (2009), a Fellow of International Society on General Relativity and Gravitation Fellowship (2019), and a Trustee awardee.
+She is a Fellow of the American Physical Society (2009), a Fellow of International Society on General Relativity and Gravitation Fellowship (2019), and a recipient of the Richard A. Isaacson award in Gravitational-Wave Science of the APS (2024).

 Professional work

 Campanelli is known for her groundbreaking work in gravitational wave astrophysics.
 She was lead author on a paper that produced a breakthrough in gravitational wave astrophysics in 2005; she also discovered that supermassive black holes can be ejected from their host galaxies at up to 4000 km/s.
 She then moved on to studying the behavior of matter around inspiraling black holes, both in the mini disks size, growth and potential electromagnetic emissions.
 She has received many awards, including the Marie Curie Fellowship (1998), the RIT Trustees Scholarship Award, was mentioned in Kip Thorne's Nobel Prize lecture and her paper for the gravitational wave breakthrough was listed as one of the landmark papers of the century by the American Physical Society.
 She was also the chair of the APS topical group in gravitation in 2013.